nss-day-cohort-38/bangazon-ecommerce-api-ark-moon/README.md

 ### ```/orderproducts```

+There is automatated unit testing available for this viewset.
+Run ```python manage.py test``` to execute testing.

 #### GET

 When you perform a get request, the request will return a list of all the order-product relationships present in that.
 You can also call individual instances by using /{order-product-id}.